wpbt/PHPLanguage/oop/README.md

 - Objects contain
   - data in the form of fields (aka properties/variables)
   - code in the form of procedures (aka methods/functions).
+- Think of objects as real world entities which have specific properties and behavior.
+Those objects will interact in the application in some way.

 ## Classes